yt-project/old-blog/content/post/objexporter.rst

 .. attachment-image:: surfaces_blender.png

-Note that the hottest stuff is brightly shining, while the cool stuff is less so (making the inner isodensity contour barely visible).
+Note that the hottest stuff is brightly shining, while the cool stuff is less so (making the inner isodensity contour barely visible from the outside of the surfaces).

 If the Blender image caught your fancy, you'll be happy to know there is a greater integration of Blender and yt in the works, so stay tuned!